josepablocam/josepablocam.github.io/src/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.
+I'm a senior researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.